-A Packed 7-Day Itinerary for Crete
+A Packed 7-Day Itinerary for Crete: All the Highlights in One Week!

-A Packed 7-Day Itinerary for Crete
+A Packed 7-Day Itinerary for Crete: All the Highlights in One Week!

 If you have one week to explore this fairytale-like island, you are golden!
 Maybe for some people, those that are capable of lying on the beach for days, it won't be enough.
-But we aren't those kinds of people, so 7 days were just enough.
+But we aren't those kinds of people, so 7 days in Crete were just enough.

 It's a promised land for hikers, with the best gorges for hiking.
 On the other hand, if you are more of an ancient architecture fan, the historical cities are a way to go for you.